LucasAlvsz/gewtec-project/README.md

 The design of the screen was clean and minimalistic, allowing for easy navigation and understanding for users of all technical abilities.
 The screen was divided into two main sections: personal information and account details.

-In the personal information section, users were able to input their name, email, and phone number.
-In the account details section, users were able to create a unique username and password for their account.
+In the personal information section, users were able to input their name, birth date and address.
+In the account details section, users were able to create a unique email and password for their account.

 The project also included validation for all fields, ensuring that all information inputted by the user was accurate and properly formatted.
 Additionally, a "submit" button was included at the bottom of the screen, allowing users to easily submit their registration information.